-Joe McHugh TD is Government Chief Whip and Minister of State at the Department of Culture with responsibility for Gaeilge, Gaeltacht and the Islands.
-He previously served as Minister of State for the Diaspora and International Development.
+Joe McHugh TD is Minister for Education and Skills.
+He previously served as Government Chief Whip and Minister of State at the Department of Culture with responsibility for Gaeilge, Gaeltacht and the Islands up to October 2018.
 He was previously appointed as Co-Chairperson of the British Irish Parliamentary Assembly in July 2011.
 In July 2012 Deputy McHugh was elected as Chairperson of the Joint Oireachtas Committee on the Implementation of the Good Friday Agreement.
 Deputy McHugh was re-elected to Dáil Éireann as a Fine Gael TD for Donegal North-East in February 2011.

 Joe was born on the 16th of July 1971.
 He is the second eldest of five children.
 His father Denis McHugh was a builder and farmer and Mrs Mary McHugh worked as a District Nurse.
 The family continues to reside at Claggan, Carrigart.

 Joe was educated at Umlagh NS and at the Loreto Convent, Milford.
 He graduated from St Patrick’s College Maynooth (NUI) with an honours degree in Economics and Sociology in 1992 and subsequently with a Higher Diploma in Education in 1993.

 Joe was a geography and maths teacher at Loreto Convent in Letterkenny from 1993-95 and taught A-level economics in Dubai in 1995-96.
 He worked as a Community Youth Worker in Glenwood, Letterkenny from 1996-1999.